tadzik/rakudobrew/README.md

 ## Windows notes

-If you want to use the Microsoft compiler `cl` you have to make sure the compiler is on your PATH and you have the environment variables `cl` requires set.
+If you want to use the Microsoft compiler `cl`, you have to make sure the compiler is on your `PATH` and you have the environment variables `cl` requires set.
 This happens automatically when using the *Native Tools Command Prompt* but has to be done manually when using a normal terminal (or PowerShell).
-The script `vcvars32.bat` in the same folder as `cl` itself sets these variables up automatically.
-On PowerShell this requires some additional trickery as described on StackOverflow: <http://stackoverflow.com/q/6140864>
+The script `vcvars32.bat` (which is in the same folder as `cl`) can set these variables up automatically for you.

+On PowerShell this requires
+some additional trickery as described on StackOverflow: <http://stackoverflow.com/q/6140864>

 It might be necessary to use an Administrative console to work